swiftlang/swift-evolution/proposals/NNNN-if-let-shorthand.md

 Since `if var foo = foo` is significantly less common that `if let foo = foo`, we could potentially choose to _not_ support `var` in this shorthand syntax.

-`var` shadowing has the potential to be more confusing than `let` shadowing -- `var` introduces a new _mutable_ variable, and any mutations to the new variable are not shared with the original optional variable. `if var foo = foo` already exists, and it seems unlikely that `if var foo` would be more confusing / less clear than the existing syntax.
+`var` shadowing has the potential to be more confusing than `let` shadowing -- `var` introduces a new _mutable_ variable, and any mutations to the new variable are not shared with the original optional variable.
+On the other hand, `if var foo = foo` already exists, and it seems unlikely that `if var foo` would be more confusing / less clear than the existing syntax.

 Since `let` and `var` are interchangable elsewhere in the language, that should also be the case here -- disallowing `if var foo` would be inconsistent with existing optional binding condition syntax.
 If we were using an alternative spelling that _did not_ use `let`, it may be reasonable to exclude `var` -- but since we are using `let` here, `var` should also be allowed.